juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ### POST Requests

-A POST request serves to send over some structured data to the server and do something with it, e.g. a registration form, or updating a score on a leaderboard.
+A POST-type request serves to send over some structured data to the server and do something with it, e.g. a registration form, or updating a score on a leaderboard.
 It's not designed to send over big chunks of data like images, video or other forms of binary data.
 Please check out the topic about [PUT requests](#put-requests) to upload bigger sets of data.

 To have your object be recognised as a POST request by this framework, have it implement the `IHttpPostRequest` interface.
 This interface on its own does not force any additional properties or methods to be implemented but does allow you to define a complex set of parameters that will be set in the request's body.